 It is the mindset of the questioner.
 Not the questioned.

-A decade ago, a lot of otherwise religious and observant people suddenly realised, they only knew the answers to the questions they were being asked, from a Muslim’s perspective.
-It is how we learned them.
+A decade ago, a lot of otherwise religious and observant people suddenly realised, they only knew the answers to the questions they were being asked by non-Muslima, from a Muslim’s perspective.
+It is, after all, how we learned them.

 Laypeople – or even scholars – had not really bothered to break answers down, so that they can be re-told with different words.
 Let alone for a different, non-Muslim mindset.
-Because being all similar to each other, they had no need to talk about their stuff the hard way.
-And after all, no one but themselves had ever been interested before.
+Because being all similar to each other, we had no need to talk about our stuff the hard way.
+And after all, no one but ourselves had ever been interested before.

 And that’s not considering those who were only loosely religious – the ones who mainly phoned it in during theology class, and who only dimly remember the textbook, going by a sense of instinctive right and wrong, and by ‘feeling their way’.
 Yet they are also asked for factual, precise answers, as if they had been studious!

-And as if more facts and greater precision will serve to assuage an unfulfilled and unexpressed communication need.
+As if more facts and greater precision will serve to assuage an unfulfilled and unexpressed communication need.
 For example, Are you a threat to me?

 All of this came rushing to the fore in that mere second or two as I considered my answer.

 Fortunately, my room-mate’s curiosity was guileless and sincerely curious.
 She carries no wounds against the religious or against Muslims, despite being neither herself.
 It came across in her voice.
-So I could focus on the question itself.
+So, for once, I could focus on the question itself.

-I could simply literally recite what I say.
-I could translate everything that I say in prayer.
+I could simply literally recite what I say when I pray.
+I could translate everything.
 If context is required, I could explain the basic theology in order for the prayer to be appreciated.

-None of these options are helpful in the least, despite being factual, correct and accurate.
+But I suspected that none of these options are helpful in the least, despite being factual, correct and accurate.
 She asked what, but she couldn’t really be interested in what.
 Not being a Muslim herself, or at least a scholar of religions, it’s unlikely that she would be interested in these details.

 In the darkness and calm of early morning, I remembered that communication is not about the question.
 It is about the questioner.
 The answer is not for the question, but is all about how the questioner must feel at the end of the answer.

 I decided that more likely, Belle wanted to know what, so she could understand why.